This post may contain affiliate links. See our affiliate disclaimer here.

 Installing a sticker tile backsplash was the first renovation project we completed in our RV, which proves these stickers are durable as well as pretty.
-We have traveled for over three years with these SnazzyDecal tiles, and they have not faded or peeled at all.
+We have traveled for over four years with these SnazzyDecal tiles, and they have not faded or peeled at all.

 Replace Slide Trim

 If I had known how easy it was to replace the slide trim in our RV, I would have done it years earlier.
 The slide fascia, as its known in the industry, is typically outdated and often downright ugly.
 Fortunately, it is a breeze to replace with the finish of your choice.

 Once you have painted or stained the wood with your desired finish, simply cut it to size and nail it up in place of the old trim.
 We used these stonewashed wall planks from Lowe’s that were already painted and the exact width of our slide trim.

 Replace Light Fixtures